google/uribeacon/specification/ConfigService.md

 |  Type | uint8[] |
 |  Lock State | For write, must be unlocked.|

 This characteristic is a variable length array of byte pairs.
 The first byte is [TX Power Mode](#36-tx-power-mode).
-The second byte is the TX Power Level, in dBm, to be included in the [UriBeacon TX Power](https://github.com/google/uribeacon/tree/master/specification#uribeacon-tx-power-level) field of the advertisement when that mode is active.
+The second byte is a value, in dBm, to be included in the [UriBeacon TX Power Level](https://github.com/google/uribeacon/tree/master/specification#uribeacon-tx-power-level) field of the advertisement when that mode is active.

-The TX Power Level represents a transmit power level in dBm and has values from -100 dBm to +20 dBm to a resolution of 1 dBm.

 ### 3.6 TX Power Mode